78.6% of retail investor accounts lose money when trading spread bets and CFDs with this provider.

 |Exotic forex pairs||Yes||Yes||Yes|

-Pepperstone also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See Pepperstone's platforms
+Pepperstone also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See Pepperstone's platforms

-Pepperstone allow you to execute a minimum of trade of 0.01 Lot.
+Pepperstone allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.
-As Pepperstone offer ECN and STP execution, you can expect very tight spreads with more transparency over the price you‘re paying to execute your trades.
+As Pepperstone offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As a nice bonus, Pepperstone are one of very few brokers that claim to have no requotes, so you don’t have to worry about slippage (your trades being ordered at a different price to what you executed them at).

-Finally, we’ve listed some of the popular funding methods that Pepperstone offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Pepperstone offers its traders below.

-Pepperstone have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+Pepperstone has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

-As Pepperstone is regulated by ASIC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
+As Pepperstone is regulated by Financial Conduct Authority, CySEC, SCB, DFSA , BaFin, CMA and ASIC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: